 An Experienced Child Support Attorney Can Ensure Your Family Receives Financial Support

-Thomas C. Saunders, K.C.
-Bouchillon, and J. Matthew Kelly are experienced in matters related to family law, and understand the complex and sensitive nature of child support.
+Thomas C. Saunders and K.C.
+Bouchillon are experienced in matters related to family law, and understand the complex and sensitive nature of child support.
 A child support attorney at Saunders Law Group in Lakeland and Bartow, FL, can determine how much child support a parent may owe based on specific Florida laws and statutes.
 Child support is required, regardless of how involved either parent wishes to be in raising the child.
 To learn more about how much you may owe or secure in child support payments, contact our law firm today and schedule a consultation.

 Calculating Child Support

 Florida law requires child support for children of either unmarried couples or separated or divorced couples.
 In cases of unmarried parents, a mother seeking child support must establish the father’s paternity through a DNA test.
 Once established, the father is obligated to provide the child with financial support.

 Florida statutes use each parent’s total net income to determine how much child support is owed.
 At Saunders Law Group, we use a specialized software program that can provide you with a relatively accurate estimate of what a party may owe in child support.
 The program takes each party’s gross income—including work and investments—and deducts federal income taxes, Social Security payments, Medicare taxes, and other permitted deductions.
 This determines net income, which is then used to determine payments.